Murder of Kacie Woody

-Kacie Rene Woody (October 17, 1989 – December 4, 2002) was an American teenager from Holland, Arkansas, who was catfished, abducted, and murdered by 47-year-old David Leslie Fuller, from La Mesa, California, whom she met in a Yahoo Christian chat room for teens.
-Fuller had given his name as Dave Fagen, claimed to be a 17-year-old living in San Diego, and used a photo of a younger male on his profile.
-Fuller traveled to Arkansas, and abducted Kacie from her home on the night of December 3, 2002.
-The next day, her body was found in the rear of a minivan inside a storage unit in Conway, along with the body of Fuller.
-After he had shot her, he also shot himself, as law enforcement closed in on the unit.
-Kacie's case has been featured on the Investigation Discovery documentary shows Web of Lies and Man with a Van, and the podcast Crime Junkie.
-It is possibly the first well-documented case of a pedophile using the Internet to groom, abduct, and murder a victim.
+Kacie Rene Woody (October 17, 1989 – December 4, 2002) was an American teenager from Holland, Arkansas, who was lured, abducted, raped and murdered by 47-year-old David Leslie Fuller from La Mesa, California.
+She had met Fuller, who claimed to be a 17-year-old named Dave Fagen living in San Diego, in a Yahoo!
+Messenger Christian chat room for teens.
+Fuller traveled to Arkansas and abducted Woody from her home on the night of December 3, 2002.
+The next day, the bodies of both Woody and Fuller were found in the rear of a minivan inside a storage unit in Conway; Fuller had shot himself as law enforcement closed in on the unit.

-Since Kacie's murder, her friends and family founded the Kacie Woody Foundation, which is designed to educate parents and children about dangers associated with the Internet.
+Woody's case is possibly the first well-documented case of a pedophile using the Internet to groom, abduct, and murder a victim, being featured on the Investigation Discovery documentary shows Web of Lies and Man with a Van.
+After Kacie's murder, her friends and family founded the Kacie Woody Foundation to educate parents and children about the dangers associated with the Internet.

 Background

-Kacie was born on October 17, 1989, at Baptist Medical Center in Little Rock, Arkansas, to Rick and Kristie Woody.
+Kacie Woody was born on October 17, 1989, at Baptist Medical Center in Little Rock, Arkansas, to Rick and Kristie Woody.
 She had two brothers, Austin and Tim.
-On June 19, 1997, when Kacie was 7 years old, her mother, Kristie, was killed in a car accident, while the family was on their way home from Tim's baseball game.
+On June 19, 1997, when Woody was 7 years old, her mother died in a car accident, while the family was on their way home from Tim's baseball game.
 The car collided with a horse that had run into the road; the animal shattered the windshield and hit Kristie, who was sitting in the passenger seat.
 Everyone else in the vehicle survived, although Rick, who was driving, suffered broken ribs.

-In 2002, Kacie lived in Holland, Arkansas, with her father, Rick, her brother,Tim, and Tim's friend, Eric Betts.
+In 2002, Woody lived in Holland, Arkansas, with her father, Rick, her brother Tim, and Tim's friend, Eric Betts.
 Her maternal aunt, Teresa Paul, lived in the house next door.
-Kacie was a student at Greenbrier Middle School, and a member of the band, choir, and gifted and talented programs.
+Woody was enrolled at Greenbrier Middle School, being a member of the band, choir, and talented and gifted programs.
+Kacie was described as a very friendly and caring girl who was very close to her family and friends, and whose hobbies included poetry, singing, dancing, and playing the saxophone.